Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Discussion

 \section{Discussion}

-We presented a theoretical framework that puts constraints on the affinity at which the rate of autocatalytic production is extremal.
-Remarkably, these constraints only depend on the topology of the underlying reaction network and are independent of the values taken by kinetic parameters.
-In this concluding section, we discuss how these results could be tested experimentally, we address their interpretation in terms of non-equilibrium thermodynamics and we present potential extensions of this work.
+We presented a theoretical framework that allows to derive constraints on the affinity and on the concentrations of autocatalysts, in the regime where all the fluxes in the network are tightly coupled and the rate of autocatalytic production is maximal.
+In this specific regime and assuming mass-action law, the constraints can be derived using only the knowledge of the topology of the underlying reaction network but do not require a knowledge of the kinetics.
+In this final section, we discuss potential applications of our work, its relation to non-equilibrium thermodynamics and potential extensions.

-In practice controlling the concentration of a metabolite with an outgoing flux (i.e. chemostatting that species) can prove difficult, but a more manageable method of control might be to rely on selective degradation, which can be carried out by manipulating the system with light or temperature, or by using specific enzymes for instance.
-Enzymatic degradation is often described using Michaelis-Menten kinetics, which our model can account for as explained in the Materials and Methods section.

-The property of tight coupling for the reaction fluxes is preserved in the presence of specific degradation of a species \textsf{X} (see \eqref{SM-eq:Strong_coupling_degradation}).
-One major difference with what happens with the concentration control is that now $\Js$ becomes function of the degradation rate constant $\kappa$, instead of $Q$.
-The global flux is zero for $\kappa=0$, which corresponds to equilibrium, and also for a given $\kappa_c$ (provided $\kappa_c < \infty$), above which degradation overcomes the production of \textsf{X} by autocatalysis (see \eqref{SM-eq:J_degradation} in the Materials and Methods section).
-This threshold $\kappa_c$ is experimentally accessible and has been considered before as a possible measure of fitness for autocatalytic networks \cite{Kolchinsky2021}.

-The situation is thus similar to what happens with concentration control by chemostatting.
-We illustrated this point in Figure~\ref{fig:Hinshelwood_current}, for the Hinshelwood cycle.
-Figure ~\ref{fig:Hinshelwood_current}.C shows that a maximal flux is reached for a finite value of $\kappa$ when species \textsf{B} or \textsf{C} are being degraded.
-Furthermore, this maximum is only reached at infinity when \textsf{A} or \textsf{D} undergo degradation.
-The overall affinity associated to the reversible reactions of the autocatalytic network has the same bound as the one obtained with chemostatting (see Fig. \ref{fig:Hinshelwood_current}.D and Materials and Methods section below).